Kalgoorlie - North

 Kalgoorlie - North has shown very soft population growth performance across periods assessed by AreaSearch

-Kalgoorlie - North's population is approximately 9,515 as of November 2025.
-This figure represents an increase of 804 people, a 9.2% rise since the 2021 Census which reported a population of 8,711.
-The change is inferred from the estimated resident population of 9,417 in June 2024 and an additional 68 validated new addresses since the Census date.
-This results in a density ratio of 306 persons per square kilometer.
-Kalgoorlie - North's growth exceeded both the SA4 region (7.6%) and the SA3 area, making it a growth leader in the region.
-Natural growth contributed approximately 60.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Kalgoorlie - North's population is around 9,509 as of Feb 2026.
+This reflects an increase of 798 people (9.2%) since the 2021 Census, which reported a population of 8,711 people.
+The change is inferred from the estimated resident population of 9,417 from the ABS as of June 2024 and an additional 68 validated new addresses since the Census date.
+This population level equates to a density ratio of 306 persons per square kilometer, providing significant space per person and potential room for further development.
+Kalgoorlie - North's 9.2% growth since the 2021 census exceeded the SA3 area (7.7%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 60.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, population projections indicate a median increase just below national non-metropolitan areas.
-The area is expected to gain 713 persons by 2041, reflecting a total growth of 6.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking at population projections moving forward, a population increase just below the median of Australian non-metropolitan areas is expected, with the area expected to increase by 713 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 6.5% in total over the 17 years.

 Frequently Asked Questions - Population